Awards FAQ

 Please visit the Fellowship page for this information.
 If you are a first-time candidate, we recommend downloading the Fellowship 101 resource on that page.

-Please refer to the criteria of the specific award program you are interested in for information on letter of reference requirement(s) to apply.
+Most AIA awards require letters of support or reference from industry experts attesting to the merits of the project, candidate, etc. Please refer to the criteria of the specific award program you are interested in for information on letter of reference requirement(s) to apply.

 All reference letters should be addressed using the following format: "Jury Chair, [Award Year, Award Name]".